programmerraja/JPMC-tech-task-1-py3/README.md

                      price =bid_price
                      return stock, bid_price, ask_price, price
                    </pre>
-                   we need to debug this program  In this method, we have to make the modifications to compute for the right stock price.
+                   we need to debug this program  in this method we have to make the modifications to compute for the right stock price.
 This means we have to change how `price` is computed for.
 The formula is (bid_price+ask_price) / 2.
                    <br>